Because You Live

 "Because You Live" is a song recorded by Jesse McCartney written by Chris Braide, Andreas Carlsson and Desmond Child.

 It was released as the third single from his debut album, Beautiful Soul, in 2005 in North America and Europe while "Get Your Shine On" was released as the third single in Australia.

-It is featured in the film The Princess Diaries 2: Royal Engagement.

-It was sent to US radio but didn't have an official add date.

-The song peaked at number one in Italy.
+The song peaked at number three in Italy.

 Cover versions

 It was remixed by Sergio Dall'Ora and Luca Degani with new vocals performed by Cristian De Leo under the alias "Miky MC".
 This remixed version of the original song was released on Super Eurobeat Volume 182 available in Japanese markets in CD form or as digital download through Avex Trax's mu-mo download service.

 Music video

 There are two versions of "Because You Live".
 The first version is the promo video that features Jesse McCartney in a room singing.

 The second video for "Because You Live" was shot in The State Theatre Sydney, Australia, which features him performing the song, traveling somewhere, walking in Hyde Park, Sydney Australia and backstage with his fans.